axibase/atsd/administration/data_retention.md

 ![](./images/properties-delete-entity-form.png)

-Select the property keys to be deleted and choose **Delete** action from the split-button.
+Select the property keys to be deleted and click **Delete** by expanding the split-button.

 ![](./images/properties-delete-types-form.png)